Software Transactional Memory: Why is it only a Research Toy?

-TM (transactional memory)1 is a concurrency control paradigm that provides atomic and isolated execution for regions of code.
+Transactional memory (TM)13 is a concurrency control paradigm that provides atomic and isolated execution for regions of code.
 TM is considered by many researchers to be one of the most promising solutions to address the problem of programming multicore processors.
 Its most appealing feature is that most programmers only need to reason locally about shared data accesses, mark the code region to be executed transactionally, and let the underlying system ensure the correct concurrent execution.
-This model promises to provide the scalability of fine-grain locking, while avoiding common pitfalls of lock composition such as deadlock.
-In this article we explore the performance of a highly optimized STM and observe that the overall performance of TM is significantly worse at low levels of parallelism, which is likely to limit the adoption of this programming paradigm.
+This model promises to provide the scalability of finegrained locking while avoiding common pitfalls of lock composition such as deadlock.
+In this article, we explore the performance of a highly optimized STM and observe the overall performance of TM is much worse at low levels of parallelism, which is likely to limit the adoption of this programming paradigm.

 Different implementations of transactional memory systems make tradeoffs that impact both performance and programmability.
-Larus and Rajwar2 present an overview of design tradeoffs for implementations of transactional memory systems.
-Here are some of the design choices:
+Larus and Rajwar16 present an overview of design trade-offs for implementations of transactional memory systems.
+We summarize some of the design choices here:

-- HTM (hardware-only TM)10,11,12,13,14,15,16 suffers from two major impediments: high implementation and verification costs lead to design risks too large to justify on a niche programming model; and hardware capacity constraints lead to significant performance degradation when overflow occurs, and proposals for managing overflows (for example, signatures17) incur false positives that add complexity to the programming model.
-Therefore, from an industrial perspective, HTM designs have to provide more benefits for the cost on a more diverse set of workloads (with varying transactional characteristics) for hardware designers to consider implementation.
-(Reuse of hardware for other purposes can also justify its inclusion, as may be the case for Sun's implementation of Scout Threading in the Rock processor.18)
+- Hardware-only (HTM)2,4,9,13,19,20,35 suffers from two major impediments: high implementation and verification costs lead to design risks too large to justify on a niche programming model; hardware capacity constraints lead to significant performance degradation when overflow occurs, and proposals for managing overflows (for example, signatures5) incur false positives that add complexity to the programming model.
+Therefore, from an industrial perspective, HTM designs have to provide more benefits for the cost, on a more diverse set of workloads (with varying transactional characteristics) for hardware designers to consider implementation.
+Reuse of hardware for other purposes can also justify its inclusion, as the case may be for Sun's implementation of Scout Threading in the Rock processor.32

 Independent of these implementation decisions, there are transactional semantics issues that break the ideal transactional programming model for which the community had hoped.
 TM introduces a variety of programming issues that are not present in lock-based mutual exclusion.
 For example, semantics are muddled by:

-- Interaction with code that cannot be transactionalized, as a result of either communication with other threads or a requirement barring speculation.
+- Interaction with code that cannot be transactionalized, due to either communication with other threads or a requirement barring speculation;

 - Livelock, or the system guarantee that all transactions make progress even in the presence of conflicts.

 Given all these issues, we conclude that TM has not yet matured to the point where it presents a compelling value proposition that will trigger its widespread adoption.
-While TM can be a useful tool in the parallel programmer's portfolio, it is not going to solve the parallel programming dilemma by itself.
+While TM can be a useful tool in the parallel programmer's portfolio, it is our view that it is not going to solve the parallel programming dilemma by itself.
 There is evidence that it helps with building certain concurrent data structures, such as hash tables and binary trees.
 In addition, there are anecdotal claims that it helps with workloads; however, despite several years of active research and publication in the area, we are disappointed to find no mentions in the research literature of large-scale applications that make use of TM.
-The STAMP23 (Stanford Transactional Applications for Multiprocessing) and Lonestar24 benchmark suites are promising starts but have a long way to go to be representative of full applications.
+The STAMP30 and Lonestar17 benchmark suites are promising starts, but have a long way to go to be representative of full applications.

-We base these conclusions on our work over the past two years building a state-of-the-art STM runtime system and compiler framework, the freely available IBM STM.25 Here, we describe this experience, starting with a discussion of STM algorithms and design decisions.
-We then compare the performance of this STM with two other state-of-the-art implementations (the Intel STM26 and the Sun TL2 STM27), as well as dissect the operations executed by the IBM STM and provide a detailed analysis of the performance hotspots of the STM.
+We base these conclusions on our work over the past two years building a state of the art STM runtime system and compiler framework, the freely available IBM STM.31 Here, we describe this experience, starting with a discussion of STM algorithms and design decisions.
+We then compare the performance of this STM with two other state of the art implementations (the Intel STM14 and the Sun TL2 STM7) as well as dissect the operations executed by the IBM STM and provide a detailed analysis of the performance hotspots of the STM.